Regular readers of this blog know that I LOVE Film Noir. I’ve decided it’s high time I held a blogathon celebrating all things Noir.

 My favourite scenes are the following.
 Norma’s charades performance for Joe.
 The New Year’s Eve party with Joe and Norma being the only guests.
 Joe discovering what Norma has done to herself in her despair.
 The “I’m ready for my close up” scene.
 Joe at the crowded party in the apartment.
 Joe and Norma’s first meeting.
 Norma returning to the film studios and being warmly welcomed and getting to sit on the set of De Mille’s latest film.

-I came across this Noir gem purely by chance a few days ago.
-I had never heard of this one before, but I really loved the sound of the story, so I made the decision to check it out.
+I came across this Noir film purely by chance a few days ago.
+I had never heard of this film before, but I really loved the sound of the story and so I made the decision to check it out.
 I am so happy that I watched this.
+It is a real gem.

 Woman On The Run is quite a unique Noir film.
-Originally titled Man On The Run, the title was changed to what it is now, and the focus was taken off of the pursued man on the run, and shifted instead onto his wife.
-I think this change really helps the film.
-Such stories would usually focus on the man who has gone into hiding, by shifting the focus away from him, the film becomes an out of the ordinary depiction of this type of story.
+Originally titled Man On The Run, the films title was changed to what it is now, and the focus was taken off of the pursued man on the run and shifted instead onto his wife.
+I think this change helps make the film as good as it is.
+By shifting the focus away from him and instead directing it onto his wife, the film becomes an out of the ordinary depiction of this type of story.

-Ann Sheridan also co-produced the film.
+Lead actress Ann Sheridan also co-produced the film.
 Her character is one tough and independent gal.
-I wish she had been given more roles like this in her career.
+I wish that Ann had been given more roles like this in her career because she is absolutely terrific in this.

-Sadly this film isn’t one that is all that well known today, and there were quite a few years where it wasn’t known about at all.
+This is a film which has always flown under the radar for some reason.
 It is also a film that we recently came very close to losing forever.
-In 2008 a fire burned down part of the Universal Studios lot, in the process there were also a lot of films destroyed that were stored in the film vault there.
+In 2008 a fire burned down part of the Universal Studios lot, in the process there were a lot of films destroyed that were stored in the film vault there.
 The print of Woman On The Run was among the films lost in this blaze.

-Inspector Ferris (Robert Keith) persuades Frank’s wife, Eleanor (Ann Sheridan)to help them look for him.
+Inspector Ferris (Robert Keith) persuades Frank’s wife, Eleanor (Ann Sheridan)to help them look for her husband to try and save him.
 She is wary of leading them to him in case the gang should get to him if the Police get him to testify at the trial.

 Ann Sheridan is very good as the tough woman who discovers herself falling back in love with a man she thought she was over.
 Dennis O’Keefe is a highlight in the film, I think this is one of the best performances he ever gave.